kito-tools/workspace-store-template/offline/README.md

-# Offline Directory >ê EXPERIMENTAL
+# Offline Directory >ï¿½ EXPERIMENTAL

 This directory contains cached documentation for tools marked for offline access.
 When working in environments with limited or no internet connectivity, this directory provides essential documentation and context for your tools.